COBrien43/ArmstrongNumbers/README.md

 For the testing aspect of this project I used JUnit.

 ## Possible Improvements
-If I were to do this project again I would separate the two methods that are in ArmstrongNumbers.java class.
+* If I were to do this project again I would separate the two methods that are in ArmstrongNumbers.java class.
+* Another improvement would be to add more tests to improve my code coverage.